PPTC Scientific Staff

 PPTC Operational Staff

 John is a qualified Chartered Accountant who provides accounting services to a number of not-for-profit organisations.
-His background includes 14 years as chief accountant at Lotto NZ where he managed a team of accounting professionals.
+His background includes 14 years as the chief accountant at Lotto NZ where he managed a team of accounting professionals.
 John has also provided accounting services to the National Bank of NZ as well as Child, Youth, and Family.
 He has worked for not-for-profit organisations for many years, an area in which he has developed broad knowledge and skills in both their accounting and business needs.

 PPTC Board of Trustees

 The PPTC is governed by an elected Board representing various interested organisations, and is responsible for governing the affairs of PPTC.
 The Board of Governance currently comprises six members, including a Chairman, Treasurer and four other members.

 The Current Trustees are: